 - Easy Scholarships

-These scholarships are not limited to one college or university, so students who win these awards will be able to take them to a variety of schools.
+These scholarships are not limited to one college or university, so students who win these awards will be able to use them for a variety of schools.

 Rule 1: Play to Your Strengths

 Start out by looking at the different categories below.
 Are you creative?
-Consider applying to some of the scholarships that require artwork or a movie for the application.
-If you're a strong writer, consider applying to scholarships that require essays.
+Then consider applying to some of the scholarships that require artwork or a movie for their applications.
+If you're a strong writer, on the other hand, consider applying to scholarships that require essays.

 Rule 2: Apply to Many Scholarships

 The beauty of starting your scholarship hunt early is that you have a lot of time!
 So use it wisely to apply to as many scholarships as possible.